kbalist/xbmc-games/README.md

 in a more practical way than the gui (as you already have to do to install the required emulators)

 - install advanced launcher (from what i know, the only way is to install it via a zip file)
-- install emulators (we will configure them after) `sudo apt-get install dolphin-emu  mupen64plus fceux gfceux pcsx pcsx2 zsnes`
+- install these emulators :
+  - dolphin-emu
+  - mupen64plus
+  - fceux
+  - gfceux
+  - pcsx
+  - pcsx2
+  - zsnes
 - install configuration or link to it (works fine) : advancedLaunchers.xml
 - Now you need to configure each emulator, first by command line, then with interface (a mouse is mandatory)